mike-brady/flask-apispec-tools/README.md

 | docs_type   | The format you want your docs created as.
 Can be either "json" or "yaml". |

 ### Setting Config Values
 There are multiple ways to add the config items to the Flask app.
 See [Flask Configuration Handling](https://flask.palletsprojects.com/en/2.2.x/config/).
-While it is recommended to use separate config files or environment variables, flask_apispec_tools allows you to pass configuration values to the `init()` function.
-See [Configuring flask_apispec_tools with init()](#configuring-flask_apispec_tools-with-init).
+While it is recommended to use separate config files or environment variables, flask-apispec-tools allows you to pass configuration values to the `init()` function.
+See [Configuring flask-apispec-tools with init()](#configuring-flask-apispec-tools-with-init).

 ### Referencing Other Config Options
 Config values can be references to other config options using the format `${section:option}`.